jamestharpe/jamestharpe.com/content/statistical-hypothesis-testing.md

 title: "Statistical Hypothesis Testing"
 ---

-# Statistical Hypothesis Testing
+# Statistical hypothesis testing

 **Statistical hypothesis testing** is the use of observed [data](data.md) to draw conclusions about a claim regarding a larger dataset while addressing for variations in random samples used for statistical inference.

-## Statistical Hypothesis Testing Resources
+## Statistical hypothesis testing resources

 * [Statistical Hypothesis Testing by Jennifer Kensler, Ph.D.](https://www.afit.edu/stat/statcoe_files/Statistical%20Hypothesis%20Testing.pdf)